Friesland: Urban areas

 The ten urban areas in Friesland with the largest population are:

 Municipalities

 The province is divided into 18 municipalities, each with local government (municipal council, mayor and aldermen).

 Climate

-The province of Friesland has an oceanic climate (Köppen climate classification: Cfb).
+The province of Friesland, like the rest of the Netherlands, has an oceanic climate (Köppen: Cfb).

 Demography

-In 2020, Friesland had a population of 649,944 and a population density of 197 /km2.
+In 2023, Friesland had a population of 659,551 and a population density of 197 /km2.

-The years 1880–1900 show slower population growth due to a farm crisis during which some 20,000 Frisians emigrated to the United States.
+The years 1880–1900 show slower population growth due to an agricultural recession during which some 20,000 Frisians emigrated to the United States.

 Anthropometry

 Since the late Middle Ages, Friesland has been renowned for the exceptional height of its inhabitants.
 Even early Renaissance poet Dante Alighieri refers to the height of Frisians in his Divine Comedy when, in the canticle about Hell, he talks about the magnitude of an infernal demon by stating that "not even three tall Frieslanders, were they set one upon the other, would have matched his height".